 Back in 1974, I was hired on as a Flight Attendant for Delta Air Lines.
 It didn’t take me long to mesh my love of sports with my job.
 In my first year of flying, I worked an AJ Foyt charter to the Indy 500 and got to go to the race.
 It was then I discovered there was more to car racing than my little brother going go-carting.
 While based in Houston, I became a hockey fan while laying over in Portland, Maine which was home to one of the Philadelphia Flyers farm teams.
 I also worked several flights for the Houston Aeros hockey team.
 Later in my career, I was a regular on the Texas Rangers and Boston Red Sox charters.
 In addition, I worked ones for the Cleveland Indians, Minnesota Twins, New York Yankees and LA Dodgers.
 When my Supervisor tried to woo me into Management, I delayed the move for one year as I would have to give up charter flying.
 I did finally put my feet on the ground my last 8 years with Delta.

 In January of 2013, we relocated back to the DFW area, a playground for many sports I enjoy.
 That same year in November, life took an unexpected turn with an accident while walking one of my dogs.
 Two of my columns detail my experience.
-In January of 2015, I joined an internet radio station to offer my special take on sports as well as whatever leaves the mouths of my cohorts!!
-Life took another unexpected turn when my husband was diagnosed with cancer.
-I can now add Caregiver to my resume.
+In Jan 2015, I joined an internet podcast offering my special take on sports as well as whatever left the mouths of my cohorts!!
+Life took another unexpected turn when my husband was diagnosed with cancer later that year.
+I added caregiver to my resume.